nnellans/terraform-guide/README.md

 ### Configuration Files
 - Files that contain Terraform code are officially called *configuration files*
 - Configuration Files can be written in two different formats:
-  - the typical, native format which uses the `.tf` file extension
+  - native format which uses the `.tf` file extension
-  - the alternate JSON format which uses the `.tf.json` file extension
+  - alternate JSON format which uses the `.tf.json` file extension
-- This guide will focus strictly on the native format
+- This guide will only focus on the native format

 ### Root Module
-- When you run Terraform commands such as `plan` or `apply` you run it against a directory of Configuration Files.
+- When you run Terraform commands such as `terraform plan` or `terraform apply` you run it against a directory of Configuration Files.
 This directory could contain one Configuration File, or it could contain many
 - Separating your Terraform code into multiple Configuration Files is totally optional and for you to decide.
-Note that using multiple Configuration Files can make it easier for readers and maintainers of your code
+Using multiple Configuration Files can make it easier for readers and maintainers of your code
-- Terraform will automatically evaluate ALL Configuration Files that it finds in the **top level** of the directory you run it against
+- Terraform will automatically evaluate ALL Configuration Files found in the **top level** of the directory you run it against
 - This top-level directory is commonly referred to as the *Root Module*

 ### Typical Root Module Folder Structure